 Audio veteran Phil Dudderidge bought Focusrite in 1989, reissuing the original modules alongside some new designs, and built a new console, the Focusrite Studio Console.
 This led to a range of outboard devices, the Red Range – still highly regarded today.
 Focusrite built several ranges of professional audio modules over the following years, culminating in today’s ISA Range.
 Collaboration between Focusrite and Digidesign (now Avid, the makers of Pro Tools) resulted in the Mbox (2001) the first true integrated audio interface product from the company.

-Quickly, Focusrite Audio Interfaces would become a household name in the minds of home studio builders.
-The company’s first interface series was the Saffire range of Firewire Audio Interfaces, launched in 2005.
-Since then the company has added several more series, including the Scarlett USB Audio interfaces, now in their second generation; the Clarett series of Thunderbolt interfaces; and several industrial audio systems we won’t cover here.
+The company’s first interface series was the Saffire range, launched in 2005.
+Since then the company has added several more series, including the Scarlett USB interfaces, now in their second generation; the Clarett series of USB or Thunderbolt interfaces; and several industrial audio systems we won’t cover here.

 Which connection?
 Firewire, USB and Thunderbolt